Indoor Activities for Toddlers at Home

 Recent research has shown that imaginary games such as playing with dolls, can help the social and emotional development of children.
 Studies have found that playing with dolls and toys can aid in the development of social skills and empathy and encourages children to talk about others’ thoughts and emotions.

-It is important to encourage imaginary games, this may be with dolls, soft toys, sock puppets or imaginary friends, as it allows your child to tell stories and think about how other’s may feel and react in social situations.
+It is important to encourage creativity and imaginary games, this may be with dolls, soft toys, sock puppets or imaginary friends, as it allows your child to tell stories and think about how other’s may feel and react in social situations.

 There are a range of indoor activities for your toddler to try this winter.
 Each child is different and learns at a different rate, so it is important to try a variety of activities to allow them to explore at their own pace.